rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Scenario 1 – Route data published on a topic to the built-in-endpoint

-This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
+This scenario showcases how to configure route to send filtered messages from broker to the built-in Event Hubs endpoint.
 This scenario also uses routing query and message enrichments which are existing IoT Hub message routing capabilities.
 Consider a use case where one needs to identify location of vehicles.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario1-broker-messages-routing).

-### Scenario 2 – Fan-out (one-to-many) messages over custom topics
+### Scenario 2 – Fan-out (one-to-many) messages

 This scenario simulates cloud to device commands to several devices and can be leveraged for use cases such as sending alerts to devices.
 Consider the use case where a fleet management service needs to send a weather alert to all the vehicles in the fleet.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario2-fan-out).

-### Scenario 3 – Fan-in (many to one) messaging over custom topics
+### Scenario 3 – Fan-in (many to one) messaging

 This scenario simulates publishing messages from multiple clients to a single client.
 Consider a use case where one needs to identify location of vehicles on a map.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario3-fan-in)

-### Scenario 4 – One to one messaging over custom topics
+### Scenario 4 – One to one messaging

 This scenario simulates publishing messages from one client to another.
 Consider a use case where a user can unlock their car from a mobile app.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario4-request-response)